gbourniq/portfolio/README.md

 pytest --cov=. --cov-report=term-missing
 ```

-## Versioning
+### Versioning
-To increment the version number, use `poetry version {bump rule}`.
+The application versioning is based on the [Semantic Versioning 2.0.0](https://semver.org): <major.minor.patch>.
+The version can be found in `pyproject.toml` and can be incremented with `poetry version {bump rule}`.
 Valid bump rules are:
 1. patch
 2. minor
 3. major